 This porcelain bisque statue depicts a young woman in a ball gown, holding a mask and a fan, in 18th century taste.
-She is wearing an elegant dress "à la française", with a richly decorated stomach piece, a large skirt and a coat dress tied at the waist.
+She is wearing an elegant dress "à la piémontaise", with a richly decorated stomach piece and a large skirt.
 The sleeves are ornamented with delicate lace ruffles.
 A collar complete this charming outfit.
 The figurine rests on a circular base decorated with palmettes and flutes.
 Signed on the base: "PAUL DUBOY".
 Green manufactory mark underneath.
 The details of the bodice, lace sleeves and hair are beautifully carved.

 Dim: W: 4,5 in - D: 4,5in - H: 13,6in.